Kinematics of Acceleration-Induced Excitations in Confined Quantum Fields: Excitation spectrum for arbitrary acceleration in the large limit

 The expression in Eq.(\ref{largen}) is not only compact but also reveals deeper physical insights when interpreted in the frequency domain.
 In the large-\(n\) regime, the spacing between adjacent mode frequencies becomes small compared to the frequencies themselves.
 It is therefore natural to treat the frequency \(\Omega\) as a continuous variable and define a spectral density \(P(\Omega)\), such that \(P(\Omega)\, d\Omega\) gives the expected number of excitations in a small frequency interval of \(d\Omega\) around the frequency \(\Omega\).

 An important point now is that observers located at different positions within the accelerating box will perceive different frequencies for the same mode due to gravitational\footnote{The uniform acceleration of the box is equivalent to a uniform gravitational field across the box.
 Hence, this time dilation can be interpreted as gravitational.
 Alternatively, one could just note that the Rindler metric is conformal, and the conformal factor varies with \(x\).} time dilation.
 The proper time \(\tau_O\) for an observer at proper distance \(\xi\) from the left edge of the box evolves as \(d\tau_O = (1 + a\xi)\, dt\).
-Consequently, the frequency of the \(n^\text{th}\) mode as measured by the observer is
+Using Eq.(\ref{freqleft}) for the frequency of the \(n^\text{th}\) mode as on the left edge, the frequency of the \(n^\text{th}\) mode as measured by the observer is

 and the spacing between adjacent frequencies is

 Rewriting Eq.(\ref{largen}) in terms of \(\Omega_n\) and dividing by \(\Delta \Omega_O\) to obtain the continuum spectrum, we find

 Recognizing that \(a / (1 + a\xi)\) is indeed the proper acceleration \(a_O\) experienced by the observer, we arrive at a remarkably simple and universal expression: